jaskfla/macos-tidbits/src/index.md

 [^iterm]:
     This also works in [iTerm](https://iterm2.com).
-Though Terminal is a perfectly adequate terminal emulator, if you'd like a few more bells and whistles, iTerm is worth looking at.
+Though Terminal is a perfectly adequate terminal emulator, if you’d like a few more bells and whistles, iTerm is worth looking at.
 As is [Warp](https://www.warp.dev), but as of March&nbsp;2025, Warp doesn’t support this <kbd>⌘</kbd>-drag shortcut.
     Criminal.